Vittek444/english-for-designers/about-me/README.md

 My design journey began in high school, where I learned to think critically about form, function, and user experience.
 Since then, I’ve grown through real projects, collaborations, and continuous learning design at university.

 A defining moment for me was designing the visual identity for the 40th edition of Famufest with the theme of “Networks.”
-It was our very first assignment at university, and our project made it to the finals and was even presented to the festival’s official jury.
+It was our very first assignment and group project at university,and it made it to the finals and was even presented to the festival’s official jury.
 Although our design didn’t win, the school decided to showcase it at the university exhibition on Náplavka.
 This experience showed me how design can reach a real audience and reinforced my passion for creating work that is thoughtful, engaging, and meaningful.

 ![My and my project on Náplavka](aboutme.JPG)